Emergency Dentistry — Marysville, WA

 Does Dental Insurance Cover Dental Emergencies?

 Most dental insurance companies do agree to pay for some or all of your dental emergency treatment.
 However, it depends on your individual coverage.
+Many companies will agree to cover one emergency exam each year, and the actual visit itself is actually quite affordable.
+Since most treatments fall under minor or major restorative care, it is likely that your insurance will cover anywhere from 50-80%.
 Once you know how your dentist in Marysville plans to handle your situation, you can contact a representative from your insurance company to inquire about the amount they will pay versus your out-of-pocket expenses.

-If you need assistance paying for your share of the cost, allow a member of our team to help you with financing options and alternative payment methods.
+If you are uninsured and/or need assistance paying for your share of the cost, allow a member of our team to help you with financing options and alternative payment methods.
 We understand the process can be stressful, and we want to alleviate as much of the financial burden as possible so that you can focus on the future of your smile.
+At Allen Creek Family Dentistry, we are pleased to work closely with CareCredit, which is a third-party financier that offers low and zero interest payment plans to eligible individuals.
+By breaking up the cost of your treatment, you can pay month-to-month without putting your budget in a bind.

-Ignoring or forgoing treatment for a dental emergency can have a negative impact on your oral health.
+We understand that not all dental emergencies are avoidable, however, ignoring or forgoing treatment for a nagging toothache, gum disease, or serious infection can have a negative impact on your oral health.
 Even if the pain is no longer an issue, or if you feel the price tag for treatment is too much, leaving your injury untreated can result in an increased risk for tooth decay, gum disease, or other serious dental problems.
-No matter what the recommended method of treatment might be, it is always best to get it treated sooner rather than later to prevent additional time and money being spent in the future.
+No matter what the recommended method of treatment might be, it is always best to get it treated sooner rather than later to prevent additional time and money from being spent in the future.

 How to Prevent Dental Emergencies